X

 Aditya

-Yeah, hi sir.
-Thanks for the opportunity and congratulations on a good recovery in margins.
+Hi sir, thanks for the opportunity, and congratulations on a good recovery in margins.
 So my first question is on exports.
-So our growth in exports has not been that great in the first nine months.
-I know you have mentioned Europe is a little slow, but if you look at the size, we are a minuscule player compared to the size of European markets.
-So even if the markets are slow, shouldn’t we be able to still grow considering our size, the new capacities we have added and the China plus one opportunity, which we used to talk about earlier?
+So our growth in exports has not been that great in the first 9 months.
+I know you have mentioned Europe is a little slow.
+But if we look at our size, we are a miniscule player compared to the size of European markets.
+So even if the markets are slow, shouldn’t we be able to still grow considering our size, the new capacities we have added, and the China Plus One opportunity, which we used to talk about earlier?

 Rohit Mall

-Yeah.
-So with regards to European markets, even when the market situation is such where people are just wanting to spend on the mandatory requirements and they are, you know, looking to minimize spends, they’re not looking to put a lot of effort on, you know, vendor development and changes.
-It’s a cost for a lot of the categories.
-For some categories.
-Yeah, definitely.
-Just.
+Yes.
+So with regards to European markets, when the market situation is such where people are just wanting to spend on the mandatory requirements and they are looking to minimize spends.
+They’re not looking to put a lot of effort on vendor development and changes because it’s a cost for a lot of the categories.
+For some categories, we are definitely [Technical Issues] Hello?
+Am I audible?

 Operator